juienpro/kwin-multiconf/README.md

 If you don't have numbers in your virtual desktop's names, you can put a string.
 For instance, `desktop=Dev` will match the first desktop containing "Dev" (case-sensitive).

+To force a window to be displayed on all desktops, juste type `desktop=all`

 #### Parameter: maximized

 You can use either `maximized` alone to maximize a window, or `maximized=true` according to your preference.
 Both are same.